tidyverse/vroom/README.md

 includes the fixes
 ([RStudio\#4210](https://github.com/rstudio/rstudio/pull/4210),
 [RStudio\#4292](https://github.com/rstudio/rstudio/pull/4292)) for this
-issue, so so it is recommended you use at least that version.
+issue, so it is recommended you use at least that version.

 ## Thanks